nmwsharp/diffusion-net/README.md

 Why try DiffusionNet?
 - It is _efficient_ and _scalable_.
 On a single GPU, we can easily train on meshes of 20k vertices, and infer on meshes with 200k vertices.
 One-time preprocessing takes a few seconds in the former case, and about a minute in the latter.
 - It is _sampling agnostic_.
 Many graph-based mesh learning approaches tend to overfit to mesh connectivity, and can output nonsense when you run them on meshes that are triangulated differently from the training set.
-With DiffusionNet we can intermingle very coarse or vary fine meshes without issue.
+With DiffusionNet we can intermingle different triangulations and very coarse or fine meshes without issue.
+No special regularization or data augmentation needed!
 - It is _representation agnostic_.
 For instance, you can train on a mesh and infer on a point cloud, or mix meshes and point clouds in the training set.
 - It is _robust_.
 DiffusionNet avoids potentially-brittle geometric operations, and does not impose any assumptions such as manifoldness, etc.
 - It is _data efficient_.
 DiffusionNet can learn from 10s of models, even without any data augmentation.